 Outside of work, Jane and her family have acted as foster parents to early career Paralympic swimmers based at the British Para-Olympic National Performance Centre in Manchester.
 She is a keen fell walker, wild-swimmer, cyclist and cook.

 Linda is the Senior Research Administrator for the OPF PRU team based at The University of Manchester.
-She has over 25 years of experience working in administration and has been based within the School of Health Sciences at Manchester since 2014.
+She has 30 years of experience working in administration and has been based within the School of Health Sciences at Manchester since 2014.

 Prior to joining the OPF PRU, Linda supported other NIHR and ESRC research projects.